What to Expect: We’ll explore getting your baseline mammogram and what happens if you have an abnormal mammogram.

 Uncomfortable, yes.
 Painful.
 Not at all.

-** I will say that if you’re at the wrong point in your monthly cycle where your breasts are exceptionally tender, I would re-schedule.
+** I will say that if you’re at the wrong point in your menstrual cycle where your breasts are exceptionally tender, I would re-schedule.
 I tend to only have 1-2 days of that, and otherwise, I think I’d be fine.

 Then, you’re done.